WVSSAC Super Six Football Championships: WV champions by popular acclaim

-Single Class
+Single class

 WV Colored State Football Champions

-It is almost surreal to think that, not that many years ago, African American students were barred from playing football with White Americans.
-This changed in 1954 with a supreme court decision, Brown vs. Board of Education, overturning school segregation.
-The black schools were governed by the WV Athletic Union but did not receive as consistent media attention as their white counterparts.
+Not that many years ago, African-American students were barred from playing football with White Americans.
+This changed in 1954 with the Supreme Court decision Brown vs. Board of Education which overturned school segregation.
+Black schools were governed by the WV Athletic Union, but did not receive as consistent media attention as their white counterparts.
 This makes research difficult.
-Information on the Colored State Football Champions has been provided by Robert Bonner, WV high school football researcher.
-More will be entered as the information becomes available.

-Single Class
+Single class

 WV Catholic Schools State Football Champions

-Prior to 1977, private schools were not allowed to compete in post season play-offs.
+Prior to 1977, private schools were not allowed to compete in post-season play-offs.